Language-Driven Image Style Transfer: Introduction

 \section{Introduction}

-Style transfer \cite{gatys2016nst,li2017wct,huang2017adain,jing2017review} adopts appearances and visual patterns from another reference style images to manipulate a content image.
-Artistic style transfer has a considerable application value for creative visual design, such as image stylization and video effect \cite{somavarap2020st,zhang2019st,wang2020vst,gao2018vst,huang2017vst}.
+Style transfer~\cite{gatys2016nst,li2017wct,huang2017adain,park2019sa,li2019lst,jing2017review} adopts appearances and visual patterns from another reference style images to manipulate a content image.
+Artistic style transfer has a considerable application value for creative visual design, such as image stylization and video effect~\cite{somavarap2020st,zhang2019st,gao2018vst,huang2017vst}.
 However, it requires preparing collections of style image in advance.
 It even needs to redraw new references first if there is no expected style images, which is impractical due to an additional overhead.
-Language is the most natural way for humans to communicate.
+In contrast, language is the most natural way for humans to communicate.
 If a system can follow textual descriptions and automatically perform style transfer, we can significantly improve accessibility and controllability.

-In this paper, we introduce language-driven image style transfer (\texttt{LDIST}).
-As shown in Fig.~\ref{fig:ldist}, \texttt{LDIST} treats a content image and an instruction as the input, and the style transferred result is manipulated from a style description.
-It should preserve the structure of \textit{car scene} from the content image and simultaneously modifies the style pattern that corresponds to \textit{``horizontally lined texture, blues.''} Our \texttt{LDIST} task is different from the general language-based image-editing (LBIE) \cite{nam2018lbie,li2020lbie,liu2020open-edit,el-nouby2019ilbie}, which usually alters objects or properties of object in an image.
-The main challenge of \texttt{LDIST} is to express visual semantics from language as style patterns.
-For example, not only color distributions (\textit{``blue''} or \textit{``green''}) but also texture patterns (\textit{``horizontally lined''} or \textit{``veined, bumpy''}) should be presented in transferred results.
-More importantly, it requires linking concrete objects with their visual concepts, such as \textit{``zebra''} with \textit{``black-and-white stripe''} or \textit{``pineapple''} with \textit{``bumpy yellow.''}
+In this paper, we introduce Language-driven Artistic Style Transfer (\texttt{LDAST}).
+As illustrated in Fig.~\ref{fig:ldast}, \texttt{LDAST} treats a content image and a text as the input, and the style transferred result is manipulated based on the style description.
+It should preserve the structure of the content yet simultaneously modifies the style pattern that corresponds to the instruction. \texttt{LDAST} is different from the general language-based image-editing (LBIE)~\cite{nam2018lbie,li2020lbie,liu2020open-edit,el-nouby2019ilbie} that aims at altering objects or properties of objects.
+The main challenge of \texttt{LDAST} is to extract visual semantics from language.
+Humans use not only explicit visual attributes but also visual content or emotional effects to describe style feelings.
+For example, it requires connecting \textit{``water, sketching, and painting''} or \textit{``peaceful, feel content''} with their visual concepts and further carrying out correlated style transfer.